Director of Athletics

 From humble beginnings and with modest resources, the Cal State Fullerton Titans have achieved successes that are the envy of many older and larger universities across the country.
-The Titans have won 12 national team championships in seven different sports and have produced hundreds of individual All-Americans, dozens of professional athletes, several Olympians and numerous national coach of the year award winners.
-A National Collegiate Athletic Association Division I institution, Cal State Fullerton competes in the Big West Conference, sponsoring seven men’s and 10 women’s sports.
+The Titans have won 12 national team championships in seven different sports and have produced hundreds of individual All-Americans, dozens of professional athletes, several Olympians, and numerous national coach of the year award winners.
+A National Collegiate Athletic Association Division I-AAA institution, Cal State Fullerton competes in the Big West Conference, sponsoring six men’s and nine women’s sports.

 Student-athletes at Cal State Fullerton must manage full course loads in identified degree programs, meet progress-towards-degree and grade point average requirements, and manage intense competitive, practice and other responsibilities as representatives of the University.
 Meeting these challenges requires self-discipline and time management skills that are among the core learning outcomes of the experience.
 Coaching staffs work together with department administrators and Athletic Academic Services (see below) to support student-athletes both directly and through referrals to the array of services available to students on campus.
 Graduation rates, honor roll percentages and other academic measures show student-athletes compare favorably to the general student body.

-The competitive profile and geographic expansion of the Big West Conference has increased in recent years with the University of Hawai’i and UC Riverside joining Cal Poly, Cal State Northridge, Long Beach State, UC Davis, UC Irvine, UC Santa Barbara, along with Cal State Fullerton.
-In addition to the opportunities for student-athletes to travel to these institutions, this expansion has led to more opportunities for supporters of Titan Athletics to watch and follow via various media outlets, including national, regional and local television, along with web-based platforms.
+The competitive profile and geographic expansion of the Big West Conference has increased in recent years with the University of Hawaii, San Diego State University, and Boise State University joining Cal Poly, Cal State Northridge, Long Beach State, UC Davis, UC Irvine, and UC Santa Barbara, along with Cal State Fullerton.
+In addition to the opportunities for student-athletes to travel to these institutions, this expansion has led to more opportunities for supporters of Titan Athletics to watch and follow via various media outlets, including national, regional and local, television, along with web-based platforms.

 Men’s basketball was the first sport in which Cal State Fullerton competed (1960-61), and the program has produced many memorable moments in its first half century.
 The program’s second team advanced to the finals of the NAIA national tournament in 1962 and became a national “Cinderella” story in 1978 when the Titans reached the Western Regional finals of the NCAA Tournament in only their fourth year at the Division I level.
-Subsequently, the Titans have gone on to postseason play seven times through 2016-17, including hosting their first-ever postseason game at Titan Gym this season.
-The program has produced more than a dozen NBA players.
+Subsequently, the Titans have gone on to post-season play five more times through 2014-2015.
+The program has produced more than a dozen NBA players

 Cross country is a Cal State Fullerton program with a successful tradition.
 Mark Covert was the NCAA College Division individual champion in 1970 when the Titans placed second nationally.
 A year later, they won the team championship and in 1972 placed third.
 The Titans annually honor Covert and his teammates by hosting the Mark Covert Invitational Meet at Carbon Canyon Regional Park over the Labor Day weekend.